-We have filed patent applications in the United States, and under the Patent Cooperation Treaty, covering the composition of matter of KO-2806 and certain structurally related compounds and methods of using KO-2806 for treating cancers.
+We have filed patent applications in the United States, Europe, China, Japan and other foreign jurisdictions covering the composition of matter of KO-2806 and certain structurally related compounds and methods of using KO-2806 for treating cancers.
 However, there is no guarantee that patents will be granted from such applications or that, if granted, would provide protection against third parties.